medialab/frontcast/docs/api.md

 ## API basics: extensions and helpers
-Frontcast API is a collection of JSON views handled by the special class glue.Epoxy.
+Frontcast API is a collection of JSON views handled by the special class `glue.Epoxy`.
 The `.json()` method of the class returns the proper `HTTPResponse` object.

 A basic api view is something like: